 The top of the cinder cone seems to glow in orange, gold, and crimson hues that become even more vibrant as the sun is setting.
 These colors, so vivid against the black and gray of the cone’s base, gave the volcano its name: Sunset Crater.

-1. You’ll Learn About Geology And Volcanic Activity
+1. We Learned About Geology And Volcanic Activity

 Few places on Earth showcase the aftermath of volcanic activity like Sunset Crater.
 The monument’s namesake, the youngest crater on the Colorado Plateau at 1,000 feet tall, erupted in 1089.
 A little less than a millennium later, the surrounding landscape still shows the effects.